Laser Hair Removal

 Duration of Results

-After all treatment sessions, patients may experience hair removal that lasts several months or up to two years.
+After all treatment sessions, patients may experience hair removal that lasts several months or even years.

 Average Cost